gayathrig269/CMPE260_Rfmt_Learning/README.md

 # Part 0: Setting up a 3X3 Tic-Tac-Toe board.

-# Part 1: Min-MAx
+# Part 1: Min-Max
-Using Minimum-Maximum algorithm, train the agent to play against Random Player and itself.
+Using Minimum-Maximum algorithm, we train the agent to play against Random Player and itself.

 Min-Max Strategy:
 1. Assumptions